-- 1. Submit the Florida Financial Aid Application (FFAA) by August 31 of your graduation year, - 2.
+- 1. Submit the Florida Financial Aid Application (FFAA) no later than Aug.
+31 of your graduation year, - 2.
 Complete the 16 college-preparatory courses required for admission to a state university, - 3.
 Achieve the required weighted GPA in the 16 college-preparatory courses per chart below, - 4.
-Complete the required number of service hours per chart below, and - 5.
-Achieve the required combined SAT® or composite ACT® score per chart below.
+Complete the required number of service hours per chart below, and - Achieve the required combined SAT® or composite ACT® score as indicated by the chart below.
+The ACT® /SAT® exams may be taken an unlimited number of times through June 30 of the high school graduation year (or through January 31 for mid-year graduates). - Students will be evaluated based on official test scores from the FDOE repository. - To ensure OSFA obtains official test scores: - Ensure demographics on your test registration and high school transcript match; and - Request your official single sitting test scores be sent to one of Florida's 12 state universities when registering for the ACT® /SAT®.

-Туре 16 High School Course Credits High School Weighted Bright Futures GPA College Entrance Exams by High School Graduation Year (ACT ® /SAT ® ) Service Hours FAS 4 - English (three must include substantial writing) 4 - Mathematics (at or above the Algebra I level) 3 - Natural Science 3.50 2020-21 Graduates: 29/1330 2021-22 Graduates: 29/1330 100 hours FMS (two must bave substantial laboratory) 3 - Social Science 2 - World Language (sequential, in same language) 3.00 2020-21 Graduates: 25/1210 2021-22 Graduates: 25/1210 75 hours
+Туре 16 High School Course Credits 1 High School Weighted Bright Futures GPA College Entrance Exams by High School Graduation Year (ACT [®] /SAT [®]) Volunteer Service Paid Work Hours FAS 4 - English (three must include substantial writing) 4 - Mathematics (at or above the Algebra I level) 3 - Natural Science 3.50 2022-23 Graduates: 29/1330 2023-24 Graduates: 29/1340 100 hours 100 hours FMS (two must have substantial laboratory) 3 - Social Science 2 - World Language (sequential, in same language) 3.00 2022-23 Graduates: 25/1210 2023-24 Graduates: 25/1210 75 hours 100 hours

-The required coursework aligns with the State University System admission requirements found in Florida Board of Governor's Regulation 6.002.
+Student must earn either the required volunteer service OR paid work hours, but not a combination of both.
+1 The required coursework aligns with the State University System admission requirements found in Florida Board of Governor's Regulation 6.002.
 Additional information regarding high school coursework can be found within the Florida Counseling for Future Education Handbook.